Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

 For considerably larger partitions, and thus at considerably higher computational cost (both in terms of memory and time usage), we obtained better expansion estimates, although the dependence of $\lambda$ on partition size turned out not to be monotonically increasing.

-Then we computed a lower bound on the expansion exponent $\lambda$ using Algorithm~\ref{alg:main} using the dynamically refined partition.
-A summary of the results of these computations are shown in Table~\ref{tab:dynamicExp}.
-One can instantly see that our method yields considerably better estimates at dramatically lower cost.
-Indeed, already at $k=500$, we obtain a better estimate than all the results obtained when using the uniform partition.
-Further increase in partition size consistently yields better estimates, and the resulting lower bound on the expansion exponent $\lambda$ stabilizes at about $0.224$.
+Table~\ref{tab:dynamicExp} shows the corresponding computations using the dynamically refined partition.
+Our method yields considerably better estimates at a dramatically lower cost.
+Indeed, already at $k=500$, we obtain a better estimate than all the results obtained when using the uniform partition up to $k=90\,000$.
+Further increase in partition size consistently yields better estimates, and the resulting lower bound $\lambda$ on the expansion exponent stabilizes at about $0.224$.
+We have reached the accuracy of representable real numbers (IEEE double precision) with $k=2275$, which ended the computation.

-It was not possible to improve this result any further because the size of all the intervals on the cycle that minimised the average weight reached the accuracy of representable real numbers (IEEE double precision) with $k=2275$.

-Intervals split during the first $100$ iterations of our algorithm are shown in Figure~\ref{fig:r3splitting}.
-It turned out that the cycle that was minimising the mean cycle weight was trapped at an unstable periodic orbit of period $7$, whose existence was proved by Algorithm~\ref{alg:periorbit} that also provided $\lambda_{\max} \approx 0.224093873138$.
+It turns out that the cycle that was minimising the mean cycle weight was trapped at an unstable periodic orbit of period $7$.
+Its existence was proved by Algorithm~\ref{alg:periorbit} that also provided $\lambda_{\max} \approx 0.224093873138$, which confirmed that our result was optimal.

-For comparison, we ran our algorithm starting with the uniform partition of $k=10\,000$ intervals instead of taking the initial partition of $k=10$ intervals, as shown in Algorithm~\ref{alg:main}.
-It turned out that already after a few iterations it was possible to obtain considerably better expansion exponents.
-Although it took considerable amount of time (almost 40 minutes) due to the large partition size, we let the computations run until the accuracy of representable numbers had been exhausted.
-The results that we obtained are shown in Table~\ref{tab:iterUniform}.
-In the end, we reached the same (optimal) value of $\lambda$.